scalacenter/accessible-scala/vscode/README.md

 [SCP-016: Accessible Scala](https://github.com/scalacenter/advisoryboard/blob/master/proposals/016-verbal-descriptions.md)

 You can navigate the ast with the alt and down, right, left or up.

+On linux, you need to have the espeak command installed.